Chronicles From The Middle Ages

 Daily life in Middle Ages

-For what is our vision of fashion, Elisabetta Franchi has never been under our radar.
-Style speaks, and her fashion perfectly represents her worldview, which is explained above.
+This is not men’s opposition to women’s emancipation.
+This is women against women.
+When it comes to our vision of fashion, Elisabetta Franchi has never been under our radar.
+Style speaks, and her fashion perfectly represents her worldview, which is explained above–in her own words.
 A tacky style for women who dress to impress men.
 That’s what society and tradition want, so let’s give it to them.
 And so, we witness the same old patriarchal rhetoric depicted through clothing.
-A regressive representation of the female who has no career opportunities but can count on attracting men.
+A regressive portrayal of women, where career opportunities are nonexistent, but their value lies in attracting men.

-Something we would never offer to our women.
+It’s something we would never offer to our women.
 But what we find sad is that most women like that style.

 A while ago, we promised to write an exploration of fashion and patriarchy.
 Indeed, the only fashion that men can appreciate is the one that pleases them.
 Consequently, that is the most popular style among women, and therefore, that is the best-selling fashion.